HippoEug/HackTheBox/Machines (Easy)/Delivery.md

 ```
 Entering the Email Address we just got as well as a Ticket Number, we got an error `Access denied`.
 Hmm.

+As it turns out, those were the wrong credentials.
+We needed to enter our original Email Address used in the ticket, which was `alibaba@pizza.com`.
+We will fix this issue below.

 ## 4. Port 8065 MatterMost Enumeration
 Let's move on first.
 From the Contact Us botton earlier, we see the interesting message.
 ```